irfandeen/cg2111a-alex/README.md

 }
 ```

-Since a constant stream of movement commands arrive at the Arduino, the
+Since a constant stream of movement commands arrive at the Arduino, the Arduino receives more movement commands than it can execute within a short period of time.
+As a result, the Arduino's UART will go out of sync with the Pi, causing either a `BAD MAGIC NUMBER` or `BAD CHECKSUM` error.
+To avoid this, a global `SEND_SUCCESS` flag was used on the client-side.
+The flag will be set to 0 till a response packet arrives, indicating sucessful transmission.
+While the flag is not set, any registered keypresses will be ignored till the response packet arrives.

 ### ROS Networking Initialization